 Learning Disability Practice

-Why you should read this article • Mental health concerns in people with intellectual...
+Why you should read this article • To understand how people with a learning disability may...

 Event attracted practitioners and people with learning disabilities and their families

 How nurses can help people with learning disabilities who are at risk of forced marriage

 Irene Tuffrey-Wijne advocates service-user involvement in decisions that affect them

 RCNi Nurse Awards student winners spread the word about their Makaton language resource